 6. It Can Impact Your Self-Esteem

 Being cheated on can make you feel naive and worthless, which can sometimes lead to revenge cheating.
-You know it may be out of character for you to go this route, but in the moment, it may be impossible to see the negative impacts this will have on you.
+Revenge cheating may feel justified in the moment, but it could have long-term consequences that you may not recognize right away.
 However you may end up feeling worse about yourself once you work through the emotions around feeling betrayed, which can lead to low self-esteem.

 7. Communication Becomes Unclear